-Best Ever Vegan Brownies
+Best Ever Chewy Vegan Brownies

-If you like them rich and fudgy, these are the BEST vegan brownies you will ever try!
+If you like them rich and fudgy, these are the BEST chewy vegan brownies you will ever try!
 They are dense and chewy on the inside with a crispy, papery crust on the outside.
 You’ll never know they’re made without eggs or dairy!

 Oh my gosh, I am SO excited to share this recipe with you all!
 I actually think it might be the best one yet!